EOSIO/ual-token-pocket/README.md

 # Authenticator for Token Pocket

-This authenticator is meant to be used with [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library)
+This authenticator is meant to be used with [Token Pocket](https://www.mytokenpocket.vip/en/) and the [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library).

 ## Getting started